chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/kubernetes/node/common-tunables-for-node-experiments.md

 ---
-title: Common Node Experiment Tunables
+title: Common Node Experiment Tuneable
 ---
-Experiment tunables which are common for all the node experiments.
-These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.
+Experiment Tuneable which are common for all the node experiments.
+These Tuneable can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.

 ### Target Single Node

 It defines the name of the target node subjected to chaos.
 The target node can be tuned via `TARGET_NODE` ENV.
 It contains only a single node name.
 `NOTE`: It is supported by [node-drain, node-taint, node-restart, kubelet-service-kill, docker-service-kill] experiments.

 Use the following example to tune this: